 Payment of the award to successful candidates will be paid upon proof of registration (or on receipt of a formal letter from the hosting institution in the case of a research visit).
 The money is not transferable to another course.
 Funds will be paid directly to the student rather than the University or department.

-The closing date for applications was 30th June 2021 Notification of the results of applications will be made after consideration by the Education sub-committee of the BSPP Board.
+Notification of the results of applications will be made after consideration by the Education sub-committee of the BSPP Board.